How common are kidney stones?

 Later, your doctor will want to find the cause of the stone.
 The stone will be analyzed after it comes out of your body, and your doctor will test your blood for calcium, phosphorus and uric acid.
 The doctor may also ask that you collect your urine for 24 hours to test for calcium and uric acid.

 Why does the doctor need to examine the contents of the stone?

-Less common types of stones are: Infection-related stones, containing magnesium and ammonia called struvite stones and acid-related stones, called uric acid stones, which might be related to eating too much protein.
+Less common types of stones are: Infection-related stones, containing magnesium and ammonia called struvite stones and stones formed from monosodium urate crystals, called uric acid stones, which might be related to obesity and dietary factors.
 The rarest type of stone is a cvstine stone that tends to run in families.

 Are there any long term consequences of having a kidney stone?

 Kidney stones increase the risk of developing chronic kidney disease. lf you have had one stone, you are at increased risk of having another stone.
 Those who have developed one stone are at approximately 50% risk for developing another within 5 to 7 years.